axol-io/ansible-ephemery/docs/VERIFICATION_TESTS.md

-# Verification Tests for ansible-ephemery
+# Verification Tests

-This document provides an overview of the verification tests used in the ansible-ephemery Molecule testing framework.
+This document provides an overview of the verification tests used in the ansible-ephemery project and how they integrate with the validator.sh script.

 ## Overview

-Verification tests in Molecule are run during the `verify` phase after the role has been applied.
-They validate that the role is functioning correctly and all components are properly configured and running.
+Verification tests in Molecule are run during the `verify` phase after the playbook has been applied.
+They validate that the deployment is functioning correctly and all components are properly configured and running.

+The `validator.sh` script in the `scripts/` directory can be used to validate aspects of the codebase, including verification test implementation.

 ## Common Verification Tests